QuickBooks Blog

 • Quick access to capital: Businesses can take advantage of time-sensitive opportunities or cover unexpected expenses.

-• Less stringent underwriting: Less strict requirements versus traditional bank loans, making them accessible to businesses with less-than-perfect credit.
+• Less stringent underwriting: Compared to traditional bank loans, bridge loans have less rigid requirements, making them accessible to businesses with less-than-perfect credit.

-• Provides a bridge: Can help businesses maintain operations and cash flow during transitional periods, such as when waiting for a larger loan or investment.
+• Provides a bridge: These loans can help businesses maintain operations and cash flow during transitional periods, such as when waiting for a larger loan or investment.

 Disadvantages of using bridge loans

 Business bridge loans can be a risky financial strategy.
-The key drawbacks and risks include:
+The main drawbacks include:

-• Higher interest rates: Debt bridge funding can lead to higher interest rates due to the short-term nature of the loan.
+• Higher interest rates: Debt bridge funding often comes with higher rates due to its short-term nature.

-• Dilution: Bridge loans may require issuing equity or shares like convertible securities, which can dilute existing shareholders’ ownership stake.
+• Dilution: Bridge loans may require issuing equity or convertible securities, which can dilute existing shareholders’ ownership stakes.

-• Possible loss of ownership: There is a risk of default if the business can’t secure long-term financing.
+• Possible loss of ownership: There is a risk of default if the business can’t secure long-term financing and repay the loan on time, resulting in the loss of ownership or key assets.

 Stay in control of your cash flow